duststorm/makehuman/trunk/makehuman/tools/standalone/maketarget/Readme.txt

 Options:
     -i --in     input obj or target
     -o --out    output obj or target
-    --obj       output obj file(s) instead of target -s --sub    target to subtract from obj
+    -s --sub    target to subtract from obj
     -a --add    target to add to obj
-    -d --dir    input folder to load all objs from
+    -d --dir    input folder to load all objs or targets from --intype    type of file to be input, obj (default) or target only applicable if --dir is used
-    -h --help   this info
+    --outtype   type of file that will be output, obj or target (default) -h --help   this info
     -v --verbose    verbose mode, shows extra information